joy-shi1/smms-and-iv/README.md

 # Mendelian randomization with repeated measures of a time-varying exposure: an application of structural mean models
 Author: Joy Shi

 Last updated: May 19, 2021

-R code is provided to replicate the simulations presented in Appendix 3 of "Mendelian randomization with repeated measures of a time-varying exposure: an application of structural mean models"
+R code is provided to replicate the simulations presented in Appendix 3 of <i>Mendelian randomization with repeated measures of a time-varying exposure: an application of structural mean models</i>.